USEPA/EPA_OMEGA_Model/doc/source/4_architecture_and_algorithms.rst

 .. admonition:: Demo example: Vehicle cost clouds

-    An example cost cloud for vehicle #62, a 4WD minivan in MY2025 is shown in :numref:`al_label_pm_vehicle_cloud`.
+    An example cost cloud for a single vehicle in MY2025 (vehicle #62, a 4WD minivan) for the no-action policy in Context A is shown in :numref:`al_label_pm_vehicle_cloud`.
 The costs for the blue points are production costs.
 The orange point costs are producer generalized costs, and include 5 years of fuel costs at 15,000 miles per year that the producer assumes are valued by consumers at the time of purchase (as defined in the analysis context input file ‘producer_generalized_costs.csv’.)
 Note that the producer generalized costs are higher than the production costs, and also form a cloud with a different shape than the blue production cost cloud.
-Essentially, the orange cloud is shifted up and rotated counterclockwise relative to the blue cloud because the tech packages with higher emissions rates also have relatively higher fuel costs that are assumed to factor into consumer purchases.
+Essentially, the orange cloud is shifted up and rotated counterclockwise relative to the blue cloud because the technology packages with higher emissions rates also have relatively higher fuel costs that are assumed to factor into consumer purchases.

     :numref:`al_label_pm_vehicle_cloud` also contains the resultant cost curve (black line) that represents the cost-minimizing frontier of the cost cloud.
 The Producer Module automatically generates this piece-wise linear approximation of the frontier using points in the cloud.